rafidmuhammad/BandungTouristApp/README.md

 ## Short Description

 An application that shows various tourist attractions across Bandung.
 This project consists of two pages.
 Main page that shows list of attractions and detail page that shows short description of the selected attraction.
-The result are shown [here](https://rafidmuhammad.github.io/wisata_bandung/)
+The result is shown [here](https://rafidmuhammad.github.io/wisata_bandung/)

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,